Topics: Field-Based Learning, Spatial Thinking, Perception/Observation, History of Geosciences

 from the point of view of Grumpy, and so on.
 I found this sufficiently doable, and Holly found the stories sufficiently original.

 At the recent Spatial Cognition 2010 conference, I found myself in an similar position, telling the familiar story of the geological history of the Pacific Northwest from the point of view of spatial cognition.
 More

-Topics: Field-Based Learning, History of Geosciences, Gender and Geosciences
+Topics: History of Geosciences, Field-Based Learning, Gender and Geosciences

 I'm writing from the Coast Guard research icebreaker Healy, offshore from the Aleutians, where I am at sea with my husband Dale and daughter Dana.
 Dale spends four to five months a year aboard this ship, making the complex suite of science instrumentation work for science cruises in the Arctic.
 But I've never been on this ship, and Dana has never been on any research vessel.
 The Coast Guard sometimes allows family members to ride the ship during transit legs, and so Dana and I are aboard for the three day run from Seward, Alaska, to Dutch Harbor.